 I recently graduated with my BA in Intercultural Studies (emphasis on cross-cultural studies) from Northwest University.

-I believe in social, political, economical, and religious justice for all people.
+I believe in social, political, economic, and religious justice for all people.

 I was born the fifth of seven children.